Genetic history of Italy: Y-DNA genetic diversity

-Many Italians, especially in Northern Italy and Central Italy, belong to Haplogroup R1b, common in Western and Central Europe.
+Many Italians, especially in Northern Italy and Central Italy, belong to Haplogroup R1b (R-M269), common in Western and Central Europe.
 The highest frequency of R1b is found in Garfagnana (76.2%) in Tuscany and in the Bergamo Valleys (80.8%) in Lombardy.
 This percentage lowers in the south of Italy in Calabria (33.2%).
-On the other hand 39% of the Sardinians belong to Mesolithic European haplogroup I2a1a.

 A study from the Università Cattolica del Sacro Cuore found that while Greek colonization left little significant genetic contribution, data analysis sampling 12 sites in the Italian peninsula supported a male demic diffusion model and Neolithic admixture with Mesolithic inhabitants.
 The results supported a distribution of genetic variation along a north–south axis and supported demic diffusion.
 South Italian samples clustered with southeast and south-central European samples, and northern groups with West Europe.

-A 2004 study by Semino et al. showed that Italians from the north-central regions had around 26.9% J2; the Apulians, Calabrians and Sicilians had 29.1%, 21.5% and 16.7% J2 respectively; the Sardinians had 9.7% J2.
+A 2004 study by Semino et al. showed that Italians from the north-central regions had around 26.9% J2; the Apulians, Calabrians and Sicilians had 29.1%, 21.5% and 16.7% J2 respectively.

+A study by Boattini et al. (2013) analyzed uniparental markers (Y-chromosome and mtDNA) in approximately 900 individuals from 8 Italian macro-regions and 23 different Italian locations: three in Northern Italy, two in Central Italy, one in Southern Italy, and two in the islands (Sicily and Sardinia).
+Contrary to previous hypotheses of a North-South genetic gradient, the results reveal a sex-biased genetic structure, with a clear differentiation in paternal lineages (Y-chromosome) between a Northwestern cluster, including Northern Italy and Tuscany, and a Southeastern cluster, encompassing Southern Italy and the Adriatic coast.
+In contrast, mtDNA variation appears more homogeneous, with slight evidence of clinal distribution.
+Sardinia stands out for its pronounced genetic isolation, characterized by the dominance of the Y-DNA haplogroup I2-M26, which accounts for the majority of the island's paternal lineages.
+Among the identified Y-DNA haplogroups, R1b-M269, with the clade R1b-U152, predominates in the North and Tuscany; J2, with J2a-M410, and E1b1b, with E-V13, are more frequent in the South, Sicily, and along the Adriatic coast; I2-M223, G2a-P15, J2b-M102 are still significant, while less common haplogroups such as T-M70, appear in low frequencies.